 This refined sugar free cranberry sauce is so flavourful, and yet so easy to make for your Thanksgiving dinner and holiday recipes.
-A tasty side that adds a pop of sweetness to your family meal!
+A tasty side made with just 5 ingredients that adds a pop of sweetness to your family meal!

 If you are planning your Thanksgiving and holiday recipes and love sides as much as my family does (I think more than the mains!), then you may also like to see my sweet potato casserole and cheesy cauliflower mash.
 Both so tasty and easy to make!

-For those using maple syrup, this cranberry sauce is vegan, gluten free and low histamine, vegetarian if using honey.
+For those using maple syrup, this cranberry sauce is vegan, gluten free and low histamine, and a vegetarian recipe if using honey.

 Cranberry sauce is the pop of sweetness you need on your plate for Thanksgiving and holiday dinners, but don't get it out of a can!
 Fresh homemade cranberry sauce is super easy to do and tastes so much better.
 You will love this spiced version because: